gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

  - ZIP (contains the displayed page and its resources) - rename it to `.zip` and view it with [ZIP Manager](https://gildas-lormeau.github.io/zip-manager/)
  - PNG -  rename it to `.png` and view it with [PNG file chunk inpector](https://www.nayuki.io/page/png-file-chunk-inspector)

+If you are intrigued or more curious, you can also view it on [https://hexed.it/](https://hexed.it/).

 The presentation explains how to generate this file and the technical challenges involved.

 # Fun fact